sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 04/11/2018: Great talk with Mom
+- 04/09/2018: Started watching _Blue Panet II_ with D and it's beautiful
+- 04/08/2018: Visited the Seattle Aquarium with D 🐠
+- 04/07/2018: Visited Seattle Market; dinner with J and D at Cafe Munir 🍷
+- 04/06/2018: First product launch at REVSYS!
 - 04/03/2018: Made homemade tomato soup with croutons and caramelized onion grilled cheese
 - 04/02/2018: Nice riding lesson where we played with the ball
 - 04/01/2018: Saw Isle of Dogs and ate at P.F.
 Chang's after looking at sofas